DarkFlare69/3DText/README.md

 # 3DText
 3DText is a very simple text viewer for the Nintendo 3DS.
+It is written by DarkFlare and built with ctrulib by smea.

 # Download:
 Latest version: http://www.mediafire.com/download/16jbuaxboqodf44/3DText.zip